Jivan517/HibernateImdb/README.md

 B) An ER diagram or a Class Diagram: Use MySql Model options to create a diagram of the resulting database or prepare a class diagram of your data model.

+##Goals:

-Goal: To create a database and the data access objects (DAOs) for a website similar to www.imdb.com; where the users will be able to:
+To create a database and the data access objects (DAOs) for a website similar to www.imdb.com; where the users will be able to:

-See information about movies and their artists
+1) See information about movies and their artists

-Search the database by different criterias like:
+2) Search the database by different criterias like:

 Name of the movie